Skip navigation

 Women who undergo IVF must take daily shots or pills of the hormone progesterone for 8 to 10 weeks after the embryo transfer.
 Progesterone is a hormone produced naturally by the ovaries that prepares the lining of the uterus (womb) so that an embryo can attach.
 Progesterone also helps an implanted embryo grow and become established in the uterus.
 A woman may continue to take progesterone for 8 to 12 weeks after becoming pregnant.
 Too little progesterone during the early weeks of pregnancy may lead to miscarriage.

-About 12 to 14 days after the embryo transfer, the woman will return to the clinic so that a pregnancy test can be done.
+About 12 to 14 days after the embryo transfer, the woman will have a pregnancy test.

 Contact your provider right away if you had IVF and have: